JaneliaSciComp/G4_Display_Tools/docs/protocol-designer.md

 Note: that if your configuration file location was incorrect, the Designer may have failed to open, and you may have gotten a matlab error indicating it could not find the configuration file.
 If this is the case, open the file `G4_Display_Tools\G4_Protocol_Designer_Settings.m` and replace the current configuration file path manually with the correct one.
 Please note that this file is set up like a text file - you are not setting a variable.
 Simply replace the actual path text with the new path, without changing any spaces or other characters in the file.
 {:.warning}

 Note too that the Designer will make changes to the configuration file based on your selections when creating an experiment.
-Depending on where your configuration file is saved, you may need admin priveleges on the computer to make these edits.
+Depending on where your configuration file is saved, you may need admin privileges on the computer to make these edits.
 If you get an error along the lines of `Error using fileread.
 Could not open file HHMI Panels Configuration.ini`, please make sure your account is able to make changes to the configuration file.
 An easy way to test this is to open the configuration file separately in a text editor and try to save a change.
 {:.info}

 ## Run, Plotting, and Processing